l3ardia/aws-lambda-tflite/README.md

-# aws-lambda-tflite
+# AWS Lambda Tensowflow (tflite)
-An example of running tflite_runtime on AWS Lambda functions
+An example of running tensorflow models using tflite_runtime on AWS Lambda functions

 This project creates a Lambda layer and integrates it with a Lambda function to enable the execution of TensorFlow 2.7 models.